ekapel22/ekapel22/README.md

 - 👋 Hi, I’m Eileen Kapel
-- 👀 I am currently a PhD Student at TU Delft & ING's Lab AI4FinTech
+- 👀 I am a Data Scientist at ING and PhD Candidate at TU Delft & ING's Lab AI4FinTech
-- 🌱 My research is about incident management
+- 🌱 My research is about incident management, change management and reliability
 - 📫 Reach me at e.kapel@tudelft.nl or eileen.kapel@ing.com

 <!---